 What is Computer Science?

-Unfortunately, computer science is often confused with the everyday use of computers, such as learning how to use the Internet and create digital presentations.
+Unfortunately, computer science is often confused with the everyday use of computers and computer applications, such as learning how to access the Internet and use digital presentation software.
 Parents, teachers, students, and local and state administrators share this confusion.
 The K–12 Computer Science Framework clarifies not only what computer science is but also what students should know and be able to do in computer science from kindergarten to 12th grade.
 Computer science builds on computer literacy, educational technology, digital citizenship, and information technology.
 Their differences and relationship with computer science are described below.

-Computer literacy refers to the general use of computers and programs, such as productivity software.
+Computer literacy refers to the general use of computers and programs (i.e., computer applications) such as productivity software.
 Previously mentioned examples include performing an Internet search and creating a digital presentation.

 Educational technology applies computer literacy to school subjects.
 For example, students in an English class can use a web-based application to collaboratively create, edit, and store an essay online.